-$^{^{38}\,\}mathrm{A}$ clearing agency rule is defined broadly in the Exchange Act to include "the constitution, articles of incorporation, bylaws, and rules, or instruments corresponding to the foregoing and such of the stated policies, practices, and interpretations of such exchange, association, or clearing agency as the Commission, by rule, may determine to be necessary or appropriate in the public interest or for the protection of investors to be deemed to be rules of such exchange, association, or clearing agency.'
+A clearing agency rule is defined broadly in the Exchange Act to include "the constitution, articles of incorporation, bylaws, and rules, or instruments corresponding to the foregoing . . . and such of the stated policies, practices, and interpretations of such exchange, association, or clearing agency as the Commission, by rule, may determine to be necessary or appropriate in the public interest or for the protection of investors to be deemed to be rules of such exchange, association, or clearing agency."
 See 15 U.S.C.
 78c(a)(27).
 The Commission anticipates that a proposal to clear a new type, category or class of security-based swap will, in many cases, also be a change to the rules of a registered clearing agency that must be filed with the Commission for approval pursuant to Exchange Act Section 19(b).

-39 See infra section II.F.
+See infra section II.F.

-simultaneously, 40 the Commission notes that the timing and sequencing of each of these processes ultimately will be determined based on the individual facts and circumstances of a particular filing.
+In addition, while the Commission recognizes the concerns raised by the commenter requesting that these two processes not commence simultaneously, 40 the Commission notes that the timing and sequencing of each of these processes ultimately will be determined based on the individual facts and circumstances of a particular filing.
 The Commission generally believes that when a security-based swap is submitted for review under Exchange Act Section 3C and concurrently filed under Exchange Act Section 19(b) as a proposed rule change, the two separate reviews will be carried out on the same general timeline and likely involving the same staff, both as a practical matter and to promote efficiency in the use of Commission resources.
 However, in circumstances where no proposed rule change filing would be required, such as a case where a clearing agency's rules already permit it to clear the security-based swap in question, EFFS and Form 19b-4 still will be used for the Security-Based Swap Submission.

-The Commission also received a comment letter that attached a copy of a separate letter that the commenter submitted to the CFTC requesting, among other things, that the CFTC clarify that a designated clearing organization ("DCO") would not be required to make any submission to the CFTC for swaps previously listed for clearing by a DCO prior to the date of enactment of Section 723 of the Dodd-Frank Act ("pre-enactment swaps") or for any swaps that a DCO cleared prior to the effective date of the CFTC's final rules setting forth its swap submission process.41 While this commenter did not explicitly make a concurrent request with respect to security-based swaps, the Commission notes that it will need to have certain information regarding any security-based swap (or any group, category, type, or class of security-based swaps) listed for clearing by a clearing agency as of the date of enactment of Exchange Act Section 3C (i.e., July 21, 2010) ("pre-enactment security-based swaps") in light of Exchange Act Section 3C(b)(2)(B) on which to base its determination of whether the securitybased swap is required to be cleared.
-42 Accordingly, the Commission will continue to work directly with any clearing agency that listed preenactment security-based swaps as of the date of enactment of Exchange Act Section 3C to obtain any information necessary for making a mandatory clearing determination.
-43
+The Commission also received a comment letter that attached a copy of a separate letter that the commenter submitted to the CFTC requesting, among other things, that the CFTC clarify that a designated clearing organization ("DCO") would not be required to make any submission to the CFTC for swaps previously listed for clearing by a DCO prior to the date of enactment of Section 723 of the Dodd-Frank Act ("pre-enactment swaps") or for any swaps that a DCO cleared prior to the effective date of the CFTC's final rules setting forth its swap submission process.
+While this commenter did not explicitly make a concurrent request with respect to security-based swaps, the Commission notes that it will need to have certain information regarding any security-based swap (or any group, category, type, or class of security-based swaps) listed for clearing by a clearing agency as of the date of enactment of Exchange Act Section 3C (i.e., July 21, 2010) ("pre-enactment security-based swaps") in light of Exchange Act